sharford5/Cardiac-Arrest-Decision/README.md

 ### Citation
 ```
-@article{harford2022utilizing,
+@article{harford2022machine,
-  title={Utilizing community level factors to improve prediction of out of hospital cardiac arrest outcome using machine learning},
+  title={A machine learning approach for modeling decisions in the out of hospital cardiac arrest care workflow},
-  author={Harford, Sam and Darabi, Houshang and Heinert, Sara and Weber, Joseph and Campbell, Teri and Kotini-Shah, Pavitra and Markul, Eddie and Tataris, Katie and Hoek, Terry Vanden and Del Rios, Marina},
+  author={Harford, Samuel and Del Rios, Marina and Heinert, Sara and Weber, Joseph and Markul, Eddie and Tataris, Katie and Campbell, Teri and Vanden Hoek, Terry and Darabi, Houshang},
-  journal={Resuscitation},
-  volume={178},
-  pages={78--84},
+  journal={BMC Medical Informatics and Decision Making},
+  volume={22},
+  number={1},
+  pages={1--9},
   year={2022},
-  publisher={Elsevier}
+  publisher={BioMed Central}
 }
 ```